Xilinx/Vitis_Libraries/docs/src/user_guide/L1/L1_data_mover.rst

 * packed storage for symmetric and triangular matrices
 * banded storage for banded matrices

-For symmetrix, triangular and banded storage, both Up and Lo storage modes are supported.
+For symmetric, triangular and banded storage, both Up and Lo storage modes are supported.
 More details about each storage format can be found in `xf_blas/L1/matrix_storage`_.

 .. _xf_blas/L1/matrix_storage: https://www.netlib.org/blas/blast-forum/chapter2.pdf